dpicca/NavierStockerSentimentFlow/README.md

 5. **Viscosity ($\nu$)**: This could represent the resistance to the flow of sentiment, perhaps due to the complexity or ambiguity of the text.
 6. **External Force ($\vec{g}$)**: This could be external factors like cultural context or the influence of preceding text segments.

+## Interpretation of the values on the x-axis for each of the metrics

+To precisely interpret the values on the x-axis for each of the metrics calculated by your code, consider the following:

+1. **Sentiment Density (`rho_sent`)**:

+   - **X-axis Values**: Represents the sum of the absolute values of sentiment scores.
+   - **Interpretation**:
+     - A higher value on the x-axis indicates a review with more intense sentiment expressions, whether positive or negative.
+     - A lower value suggests milder sentiment expressions.
+     - A value close to zero implies a neutral or very balanced sentiment in the review.
+2. **Sentiment Pressure (`p_sent`)**:

+   - **X-axis Values**: Represents the sentiment score of sentences that contain specific keywords.
+   - **Interpretation**:
+     - Positive values indicate the presence of keywords that contribute to a positive sentiment in the sentence.
+     - Negative values suggest the presence of keywords that contribute to a negative sentiment.
+     - A value of zero indicates either the absence of keywords or a neutral sentiment in the sentence.
+3. **Sentiment Viscosity (`nu_sent`)**:

+   - **X-axis Values**: Represents the standard deviation of sentiment scores within a review.
+   - **Interpretation**:
+     - Higher values indicate a review with a wide range of sentiment scores, suggesting complex or nuanced sentiment expressions.
+     - Lower values suggest more uniform sentiment expressions within the review.
+4. **External Contextual Force (`g_context`)**:

+   - **X-axis Values**: Represents a predefined value based on the overall tone of the text.
+   - **Interpretation**:
+     - A value of +1 indicates an overall positive tone in the text.
+     - A value of -1 indicates an overall negative tone.
+     - A value of 0 indicates a neutral or mixed overall tone.

+In summary, the x-axis values for each metric provide insights into different aspects of sentiment in text.
+Higher or lower values on the x-axis reflect the intensity, specificity, variability, and contextual influences of sentiments within the text.
+These values help in understanding the dynamic nature of sentiment flow, akin to studying various properties of a fluid in motion.

 ### Modified Equation

 A modified Navier-Stokes equation for sentiment flow ($\vec{s}$) could look something like: